Main and Fair

 Prior Condition

-Once a croquet court for the white house, the new owners sold the space to the Land Bank.
-They called Bartsch Landscape Architecture.
+Once a croquet court for the house on the right, new owners sold the space to the Land Bank.
+That organization called on Bartsch Landscape Architecture to create an amenity for the community.

 Custom All the Way

-The little iron fence, all the stonework, the plantings, people love this little park.
+The little iron fence, all the stonework, the plantings and places to hang out… people love this little park.

 Project Lead